-Want to know what one of the most under-utilized tools online stores have at their disposable to boost sales and build loyalty is?
+Want to know what one of the most under-utilized tools online stores have at their disposal to boost sales and build loyalty is?
 Their unboxing experience; and if you want to ensure you’re cashing in on personalization trends, your packaging should be on your revamp list.
 Why?
 Because as many as 40% of shoppers claim that gift and/or branded packaging influences brand perception.

 Your product unboxing experience should be memorable, shareable and leave the receiver with the warm-and-fuzzies.
-What was once born out of necessity (packaging), has shifted to become part of the sales experience, and your products themselves are not enough any more.
-Here’s the thing: first impressions matter and how your products are delivered plays a huge role in your customers’ overall satisfaction, your marketing strategy and ultimately, in building brand loyalty and recognition.
+What was once born out of necessity (packaging), has shifted to become part of the sales experience, and your products themselves are not enough anymore.
+Here’s the thing: first impressions matter and how your products are delivered plays a huge role in your customers’ overall satisfaction, your marketing strategy, and ultimately, in building brand loyalty and recognition.

 Your products can be amazing and you can be converting new shoppers right to the bank, but if you want to stand out and make an impression you shouldn’t be looking at your packaging as just being there to ensure your product gets to your buyer in one piece.
 You need to consider the whole unboxing experience and understand that it is part part of the sale.

 Besides leaving a kick-ass impression of your brand, this is what you’ll get out of a good unboxing experience: social exposure, additional sales, UGC and one-on-one attention, all in the moment when they are super excited about you.
 To achieve this there are three key fundamentals your packaging strategy should include: